Pharmacy Technician Programs In Burlington, VT: Where Are The Best Schools?

 This is not a formal educational program, but the in-house education apprentices is PTCB and ASHP recognized, and successful candidates sit the national certification to become a Certified Pharmacy Technician (CPhT) at no cost to them while employed by Walgreens.

-Earnings begin on the first day of class and there are no direct costs associated with participating in this program.
-Students will be provided with all the necessary educational materials including textbooks and computers.
+Earnings begin on the first day of class, and no direct costs are associated with participating in this program.
+Students will receive all necessary educational materials, including textbooks and computers.

-Candidates do not need pharmacy technician experience to join the program, but they do need to meet state licensing requirements.
+Candidates do not need pharmacy technician experience to join the program but must meet state licensing requirements.
 They also need to pass the standard employment interview process set by Walgreens.

 These are paid apprenticeship positions, but salaries vary from retail location to retail location.
-PTCE prep is provided in the form of online training completed in-store, as well as by the invaluable practical experience gained by apprentices every day.
+PTCE prep is provided in the form of online training completed in-store and by the invaluable practical experience gained by apprentices every day.

-Many apprentices are ready to take the PTCE in 9-12 months, but their supervisor will help them decide when they are best qualified to do so.
+Many apprentices are ready to take the PTCE in 9-12 months, but their supervisor will help them decide when they are best qualified.